jcbeyler/wasm-to-llvm-prototype/README.md

 Things that I know we need to improve:

 * The makefile; really did a hack job there
-* The flex/bison analyzers will need to get ripped out and we could put something else if we want to keep the IR -> LLVM IR
+* The flex/bison analyzers will probably need to get ripped out and we could put something else if we want to keep the IR -> LLVM IR
 * The coding convention probably
 * The uni-testing of the code itself, I've used asserts to ensure that I find the todos left behind my trail blazing
 * There are TODOs in the code that need to be handled